21 things to research before starting a business

 11. Write a business plan

 Business plans rock - really!
 Don't view them as a chore that you have to do for the bank or an investor .
 Use this as a chance to prove to yourself that every aspect of your business plan and model works and makes sense.
 If it doesn't, do you really want to go ahead?
 Check out our ultimate step-by-step guide to writing a business plan.
-And if you need a little extra help, download our business idea template to get started with.
+And if you need a little extra help, Team Transmit have a recommended business plan template to help you get started.

 12. Route to market